vishalvishw10/WebsiteMixer-App-Base/README.md

 ## Installation

-NEW!! - This project now uses a web based installer/setup similar to WordPress!
+NEW!! - This project now uses a web-based installer/setup similar to WordPress!

 ## Why?

 I love WordPress and Drupal, but they can definitely be frustrating and have their own drawbacks.
-I used Django and it was a great toolset, but seemed like overkill for just building a basic website and made cloning websites and code bases a bit more difficult.
-So as I've been learning and working with Python more, I stumbled upon Flask, and completely fell in love.
+I used Django and it was a great toolset, but seemed like overkill for just building a basic website and made cloning websites and codebases a bit more difficult.
+So as I've been learning and working with Python more, I stumbled upon Flask and completely fell in love.

 ## ToDo